 - a.
-The Director may issue a letter requiring no further action upon review of the Site Investigation Report when: - (1) The contaminant concentrations are found to be below applicable standards; - (2) No threat to human health or the environment exists; - (3) The Site Investigation Report concludes and/or recommends that no further action is needed based on the results of the investigation; and - (4) The report is found to be complete and accurate to the satisfaction of the Director.
+The Director may issue a letter requiring no further action upon review of the Sisite linvestigation Rreport when: - (1) The contaminant concentrations are found to be below applicable standards: - (2) No threat to human health or the environment exists; - (3) The Site Investigation Report concludes and/or recommends that no further action is needed based on the results of the investigation; and - (4) The report is found to be complete and accurate to the satisfaction of the Director.

-I. Corrective Action
+I. Corrective Action Plan

 - 1. The purpose of Corrective Action and the preparation of a Corrective Action Plan shall be to protect the public health and environment in a manner acceptable to the Director. - 2.
-Based upon the Site Investigation Report or other data, the Director shall require owners/operators to develop and submit a Corrective Action Plan within 90 days, or within an alternate time frame approved by the Director, to address contaminated soils or groundwater or other related environmental or public health impacts.
+Based upon the Site Investigation Report or other data, the Based upon the Site Investigation Report or other data, the Director\-shall requiremay require owners/operators to develop and submit a Corrective Action Plan\, within 9060 days\ or within an alternate time frame approved by the Director, to address contaminated soils or groundwater or other related environmental or public health impacts.
 The Director may waive the requirement to prepare a Corrective Action Plan when the Site Investigation Report or other data establishes, to the satisfaction of the Director, that there is no present or potential groundwater or surface water adverse impact from the release.
-The Director may require additional information before deciding whether to waive the requirement for a Corrective Action Plan. - 3.
-The party performing the Corrective Action shall submit a proposed scope of work to DEM within 30 days, which must be approved prior to commencing any on-site work to ensure it meets the requirements of the project.
-Any Corrective Action Plan submitted without prior approval of a scope of work may be rejected by DEM as unsatisfactory. - 4.
-Contents of Corrective Action Plan A Corrective Action Plan shall, at minimum, consist of the following:
+The Director may require additional information before deciding whether to waive the requirement for a Corrective Action Plan. - The party performing the Corrective Action shall submit a proposed scope of work to DEM within 30 days, which must be approved prior to commencing any on-site work to ensure it meets the requirements of the project.
+Any Corrective Action Plan submitted without prior approval of a scope of work may be rejected by DEM as unsatisfactory.